 Mandara Mountain became the churning rod and Vasuki, the king of the serpents became the rope for this great work.
 Lord Vishnu himself took the avatar of a tortoise and lifted Mandara Mountain at his back.
 As the churning started, Goddess Lakshmi appered.
 Upon churning the sea more, Dhanvantari emerged carrying a vessel of nectar or the Amrit.
 Lord Vishnu then defeated the demons and gave the Amrit to the Gods.
 “Laxmi-Puja” is performed in the evenings when diya of clay are lit to drive away the glooms of evil spirits.

 3. One of the stories says that on this day Goddess Parvati played dice with her husband Lord Shiva and won.
 A custom of gambling or playing dice is followed among the tradesmen or businessmen so that prosperity and wealth never leaves them.

 Celebrate this Diwali for Good Luck and Happiness

 It is a custom to buy some gold or silver jewelry on the day of Dhanteras.
 One can buy utensils and new clothes also on the day of this auspicious occasion.
-Many people buy broom as a symbol of prosperty on the day of Dhanters.
-The day keeps a very important place in the life of businessmen and they do worship it to their heart to please goddess lakshmi.
+Many people buy broom as a symbol of prosperity on the day of Dhanteras.
+The day keeps a very important place in the life of businessmen and they do worship it to their heart to please goddess Lakshmi.